Fair Ranking as Fair Division: Impact-Based Individual Fairness in Ranking: An Axiomatic Approach to Individual Fairness in Ranking

 \begin{definition} \textit{(Envy-Freeness) A ranking policy $\pi$ is said to be \textit{envy-free} if no item prefers another item's position allocation of $\pi$, i.e., $\imp_i(X^{\pi}_{*,i,*}) \ge \imp_i(X^{\pi}_{*,j,*}), \; \forall i,j \in \calI$.} \end{definition}

 An envy-free ranking policy ensures that no item would prefer the positions allocated to another item over their own allocation.
 If an allocation is envy-free, no item will want to switch allocations with another item.
+Note that envy-freeness can be seen as a natural generalization of fairness-of-exposure as discussed in Appendix~\ref{app:connection}.

 The second axiom is \textit{dominance over uniform ranking}, which requires that a fair ranking policy does not provide worse impact $\imp_i(X^{\pi}_{*,i,*})$ to any item than $\piunif$, which samples every possible permutation uniformly at random (uniform ranking policy).